-It is up to the administrator to decide how many changes to make before activating a new configuration.
-Sometimes, activating configuration changes in small batches can be appropriate in order to check that a small set of changes work as planned.
+It is up to the administrator how many changes to make before activating a new configuration.
+Activating changes in small batches can be the best approach in order to check that a small set of changes work as planned.

-However, it is not advisable to leave changes uncommitted for long periods of time, such as overnight, since any system outage will result in these edits being lost.
+However, it is not advisable to leave changes uncommitted for long periods of time, such as overnight, since any system outage will result in the pending changes being lost.